chb/smart-docs/install/linux/index.md

     be running, including port number  e.g. `http://localhost:7001`

 * copy `bootstrap_helpers/application_list.json.default` to
-  `bootstrap_helpers/application_list.json` and customize to include the apps you want.
+  `bootstrap_helpers/application_list.json` and customize it to include the apps that you want.

+* copy `bootstrap_helpers/bootstrap_applications.py.default` to
+  `bootstrap_helpers/bootstrap_applications.py` and customize it to include the service apps that you want.

 * update the database and repository settings in `reset.sh` (if you changed the default DB and repository endpoints in `settings.py`)